2000 UEFA Cup semi-final violence: Aftermath

 In 2002, after an adjournment from 2001 where some of the defendants failed to appear in court, Demir was found guilty of murder and was sentenced to 15 years imprisonment which was reduced from 30 years as it was not clear who was the sole cause of the deaths.
 This sentence was negatively received by residents of Istanbul who said that Demir was a "patriot".
 In 2005, he was released for a retrial after a change in Turkish law and after an appeal in 2003 was successful.
-Eventually one of the Turkish attackers was sentenced to 10 years, while three others were sentenced to 6 years and 8 months in prison.
+Eventually in 2007, Demir received a sentence of six years and eight months while three other men—Suleyman Gokhan Guven, Suleyman Aydin, Ali Baydar—were also convicted of murder and sentenced to 10 years, six years, and five years respectively.
+Another man, Suleyman Aydin, was found guilty of affray and jailed for six months and 20 days.
+In 2010 Guven was recaptured by Turkish police after exhausting his appeals and made to serve four years in prison.

 Because of the stabbings, Leeds United banned Galatasaray fans from attending the second leg at Elland Road, claiming that the safety of fans inside the stadium could not be guaranteed and asked for Galatasaray fans not to travel to England.
 Galatasaray in response asked for the match to be played at a neutral venue or for Leeds fans to be banned from the match as well.
 In the end, Galatasaray fans were banned from the match.
 UEFA supported the ban and only 80 tickets were issued to Galatasaray for officials and representatives of the Turkish government.
 This led to an angry reaction from Galatasaray's vice-president who called the decision "disgusting" and by the Turkish State Minister who said that Leeds were trying to turn the murders into an advantage.
 Leeds United chairman, Peter Ridsdale, responded by claiming that Galatasaray were showing a lack of respect and said that Galatasaray should withdraw from the UEFA Cup if they did not accept the ban.